MysteryPancake/Houdini-Fun/README.md

 One workaround is using the group argument to exclude nearby prims, like those connected to the current point.

 Sadly the group argument is very slow to evaluate.
-Let me know if you find a faster solution!
+Tell me if you find a better way!

 ```js
 // Build a group excluding connected prims, like "* ^123 ^456 ^789"